Search this Site:

 How can I prove that my project has achieved its intended outcomes?

 This is something you will need to think about when you are planning your project.
-Some people refer to the things which you can measure to demonstrate whether you have achieved your outcomes, as outcome indicators.
+Some people refer to the things which you can measure to demonstrate whether you have achieved your outcomes as outcome indicators.
+There are a number of tools available online to help with developing your outcomes and outcome indicators.
+The CVS Bedfordshire may also be able to give you guidance in this area.

 What about outcomes for capital projects?